pragmint/open-practices/practices/open-telemetry-practice.md

 ## Lessons From The Field

-- _Champion Power Matters_ – At Lifestance, OTel only took root because Andre had the authority to insist on adoption.
+- _Champion Power Matters_ – At one company, OTel only took root because a high level engineering executive had the authority to insist on adoption.
 Without a sponsor who can hold the line, expect stall-outs.
 - _Schemas Prevent Chaos_ – Defining and versioning attribute schemas up front (e.g., TypeScript interfaces) ensures data is comparable across services.
 Teams that skip this get unmanageable dashboards.
 - _Correlating External Tools is an Opportunity_ – Instead of resisting siloed tools, smart teams embed their IDs into traces, creating a de-facto unified model.
 This turns “annoying fragmentation” into a source of leverage.
 - _Telemetry Surfaces Politics_ – OTel exposes bottlenecks and ownership gaps.
 In bureaucratic cultures, this requires social skill: frame insights as opportunities, not punishments.